davepinch/pinchy.cc/content/topics/places/seattle-neighborhoods/rainier-view/rainier-view-seattle.md

   - Bryn Mawr-Skyway
   - Tukwila, Washington
 apple maps: "https://maps.apple/p/mCTHBCtpnd9hGM"
+neighborhood in:
-neighborhood of: Rainier Valley, Seattle
+  - Rainier Valley, Seattle
+  - Seattle
 note: >-
   Rainier View is sometimes considered part of the Rainier Beach neighborhood.
 It does not have its own Wikipedia entry, although it is shown as a distinct neighborhood on Bing maps. vicinity to: